Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Lighting Doesn’t Have to be Expensive

-You can see my Nikon SB-910 in the background aimed at the white seamless.
-It's firing in slave mode, triggered by the Elinchrom flash of light.
+You can see my small flash in the background aimed at the white seamless.
+I use one on each side to get an even spread of light.

 For the portraits with a dark background, I just use a black V-flat behind my subject.

-Remember, you don't need ultra powerful lights indoor for your home studio setup.
-Most of the time, studio photographers are trying to reduce the amount of light coming from their strobes.
+Remember, your home studio setup doesn’t need ultra-powerful lights indoors.
+Most of the time, studio photographers try to reduce the amount of light from their strobes.
 Those small flashes are great and have plenty of power.

 This is another obvious one, but essential.
 If you want to do some portrait photography, you need a subject.
 There are plenty of interesting people in every town.
 As I showed above, I’ve even dragged my wife in front of my camera.